MasterCode003/transla-quest/README.md

 8. To view or edit translation history records, find the relevant table (e.g., "translation_history") and click on it.

+9. To view or edit grammar check history records, find the "grammar_checker_history" table and click on it.

+10. To manage your API keys, find the "api_keys" table where administrators can configure service keys.

-9. You may run SQL queries or browse table data directly via the Supabase web interface.
+11. You may run SQL queries or browse table data directly via the Supabase web interface.

-10. To manage database settings, click on "Settings" in the sidebar and explore connections, API keys, and other configurations.
+12. To manage database settings, click on "Settings" in the sidebar and explore connections, API keys, and other configurations.

-11. When finished, you may log out securely from your dashboard.
+13. When finished, you may log out securely from your dashboard.